romedtino/FortnitePTTWorkaround/README.md

 # AS OF PATCH v6.30 THIS SHOULD NO LONGER BE AN ISSUE.
+However, you can still use this to toggle your push to talk key in between Fortnite and another chat application such as Discord.

 # FortnitePTTWorkaround
 Workaround for Fortnite Push-To-Talk (PTT) key not working suddenly (usually when dead).